ComposableFi/composable-ibc/contracts/pallet-ibc/docs/routing.md

 ## Routing (ICS26) and callback handlers

 The IBC protocol requires the existence of a router that routes packets to the correct module for processing based on the destination port.
-The implementation of the router in this pallet statically matches over module id strings and returns the correct handler for such module.
-This means that each ibc application must statically define a unique module id and port id to be used in the module router.
+Each IBC application must define a unique module id and port id to be used in the module router.

-**Plugging a new pallet to ibc**

-- Implement the [`Module`](/ibc/modules/src/core/ics26_routing/context.rs#L95) trait for a struct defined in the pallet.
-- Implement the [`CallbackWeight`](/contracts/pallet-ibc/primitives/src/lib.rs#L387) trait for a struct defined in the pallet.
-- Define a unique port id and module id as static strings.
-- Add the Module handler to the [`ibc router`](/contracts/pallet-ibc/src/routing.rs#L33).
-- Add the callback weight handler to the [`weight router`](/contracts/pallet-ibc/src/weight.rs#L150).
-- Add the module id to the `lookup_module_by_port` implementation.

-**Custom Router**

-Pallet ibc provides a means to use a custom router defined as a Runtime Config parameter.
-This sub-router implements the [`ModuleRouter`](/contracts/pallet-ibc/src/routing#L44) trait and provides a way to add IBC support for new modules without modifying the static router in the pallet.

-**Ibc Handler**
+### Ibc Handler

 This pallet provides a public interface behind the [`IbcHandler`] trait, that allows modules to access the protocol.
 It provides methods for: